 This wooden book holder is something that I’d been thinking about for awhile but just hadn’t put together.
 It’s so simple!
 Why is it that the simplest of things sometimes get put off for such a long time?
 Am I the only one that does this?

 (There are some affiliate links in this post which simply means that I get a small commission if you purchase through those links, at no cost to you.
 There is also info about an item that was sent to me for review.
 I only review if I honestly like the product.
 More details can be found in my Disclosure page.
 Thanks for supporting my small venture.)

-What I used for this project: (read through the post, you may not need all of this.)
+Supplies I used for this book holder: (read through the post, you may not need all of this.)